CyberSecuriTim/azure-packet-capture/README.md

 <h3>

- PS: Don't forget to delete your computing resources in Azure once you are completely finished with the lab to avoid incurring unneccesary costs.
+ PS: Don't forget to delete your computing resources in Azure once you are completely finished with the lab to avoid incurring unnecessary costs.
 Just access the [Azure Portal](https://portal.azure.com) and delete the resource group(s) which contain all your Azure resources.

 </h3>